MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 **AccountUpdate**

-AccountUpdate contains account information updates, for example, edited/addeduser profile, address, payment Instrument, phone, email and single sign-on (SSO).
+AccountUpdate contains account information updates, for example: edited/addeduser profile, address, payment Instrument, phone, email and single sign-on (SSO).
 This is a data ingestion event only.

 The following schemas are used in the Evaluate and Protect experiences.